sollecitom/software-product-development-blog/content/posts/2024/2024-01-08-DRAFT-next-post.md

 So the practices, even when consider all together, don't have an independent effect on the system of work.
 You cannot separate Test-Driven Development, Continuous Delivery, and Trunk-Based Development from how the code is written, and from how the teams work.

+## Assessing end-to-end alternative systems

+To meaningfully evaluating the merits of different approaches, people must experience end-to-end alternative systems of work.

+It's the small airplane or the helicopter, not the small airplane or the small airplane with its thrusters replaced by a rotor.

+This obviously depends on the context and the task at hand.
+You wouldn't use a small airplane where helicopters excel, nor the other way around.
+There are some circumstances in which either will do, and these tend to be leisure cruises with no stakes or associated risks.

+In software development it's the same: if what you're doing is trivial, and if you don't care about the outcomes much, work in any way you want.
+No point in thinking deep about it, do whatever, and you'll get whatever.

+If you happen to care, though, the difference in performance between two alternative systems can be significant.
+In particular, a holistically and intentionally designed system will usually run circles around a system that's a patchwork of practises put together like if their effect added up.

-## The goals for our system of work
+## Desired properties for our system of work

+The first thing to do when attempting to design a system is to be intentional with its desired properties.
+After all, how can you design anything if you don't know what you want?

-Since adopting specific practices is not a goal, what should the goals of our system of work be?
+Since adopting specific practices is not a goal, what should the desired properties of our system of work be?
 If we're talking about developing software systems, I'd go with:

 1. Effectiveness: doing the right thing, meeting the needs of the customers and of the company, delivering value earlier.
 2. Safety: not breaking things in production, paying attention to security, compliance, and legal aspects.